 Posted on January 8th, 2026

 Most people don’t keep greeting cards because they love paper.
 They keep them because someone wrote something that still lands years later.
-A birthday note from a friend who showed up when it counted, a holiday message from a grandparent, a sympathy card that made a hard week feel less lonely.
-The problem is the pile grows, the shoebox fills, and the “I’ll deal with it later” system turns into clutter.
+A birthday card from a friend who showed up when it counted, a holiday message from a grandparent, a sympathy card that made a hard week feel less lonely.
+The problem is the pile grows, the drawer or shoebox fills, and the “I’ll deal with it later” system turns into clutter.

 One smart way to start is to sort by meaning instead of date.
 Some cards matter because of the handwriting, the moment in life, or what someone said.
 Others are kind but not as meaningful.
 This approach makes the pile manageable and lets you focus on the cards that deserve space.

-Practical ways to protect meaningful cards include:
+Practical ways to protect meaningful greeting cards include:

 After you pick a method, the goal is simple: access.
 If it’s hard to look at your cards, you won’t.
 A keepsake system should feel easy to enjoy on a random afternoon, not like a once-a-decade project.